shopsys/shopsys/docs/storefront/graphql.md

 make generate-schema
 ```

-After this, you should see your hooks and types generated in `project-base/storefront/graphql/generated/index.tsx`.
+After this, you should see your hooks generated near your operation files, and the global types file generated in as `/graphql/types.ts`.